Doctor in Trouble: Reception

+The Monthly Film Bulletin wrote: "By far the unfunniest of the Doctor series – plotless, witless, and reaching the peak of its invention with the joke about the passenger who puts his clothes through a porthole under the impression that it is a washing-machine.
+Leslie Phillips is in due (and relentless) course called upon to lose his trousers, do a female impersonation and fall down a ventilator, but the film has expired from a surfeit of corn and Simon Dee long before that."

 Penelope Mortimer of The Observer wrote "why all this talent, of various kinds, gets absolutely nowhere must be the fault of the screenplay...
 For it is a dreadful story, a terrible script, inadequately seasoned with worn out laughs.
 In all fairness I must say that a large section of the audience was hooting with laughter.
 It is on occasionals like this that one feels one has dropped from Mars."

+Filmink called it "tired and sad - but the franchise proved it still had life in it by transferring over to television, where it ran for several years.
+If Rank wanted more “doctor” movies and Thomas and Box were getting sick of them – which is totally understandable – the organisation should have gotten other filmmakers to try their luck.".

 The film receives two stars out of five in the Radio Times Guide to Films, which describes it as "innocently smutty" and feeling like it has been made up of "leftovers from Doctor at Sea".